Updated: January 2, 2016

 As professional designers know, the secret to effective web design is applying balance and judgment to creativity.

-The web designer’s creative role is to captivate without overwhelming, setting an appropriate mood to convey your message.
+The website designer’s creative role is to captivate without overwhelming, setting an appropriate mood to convey your message.

 Visitors browse business websites seeking information, not entertainment.
-When choosing a web designer or design theme, be careful not to obsess about artistic presentation and neglect your business objectives.
-Overlooking content and business goals in a quest for beauty is the most common mistake first-time website owners make!
+When choosing a web designer or design theme, don’t neglect your business objectives.
+Focusing only on beauty is the most common website-design mistake first-time website owners make!

 Programming Gone Bad